Exhibition

 Resistant

-In May 1940, following the invasion of Belgium by Nazi Germany, she takes the path of exodus.
-With friends met during the trip, she decides to settle in Marseille because of the factories present in the city.
-She begins to work in an aviation factory and as a photographer on a private beach.
+In May 1940, following the invasion of Belgium by Nazi Germany, she took the path of exodus.
+With comrades met during the trip, she decided to settle in Marseille because of the factories present in the city.
+She began working in an aviation factory and as a photographer on a private beach.
 From 1942, she was hired as a photojournalist for the local press: Dimanche illustré, la Marseillaise, le Midi Rouge, among others.

-His reports testify to the precarious living conditions of the inhabitants of the Old Port, the situation of the Jewish women and children interned at the camp of Bompard and the operations of the maquis.
-She joins the Resistance very early, just like her sister Mindla.
-Liaison agent for the FTP-MOI, she transports leaflets, weapons, and makes fake papers.
-On August 21, 1944, she takes part in the insurrection of Marseille and documents with her photographs the different moments of the day.
+His reports bear witness to the precarious living conditions of the inhabitants of the Old Port, the situation of the Jewish women and children interned at the Bompard camp and the maquis operations.
+She joined the Resistance very early, just like her sister Mindla.
+Liaison officer for the FTP-MOI, she transports leaflets, weapons, and makes false papers.
+On 21 August 1944, she took part in the Marseille uprising and documented with her photographs the different moments of the day.

 Left: Girl holding a cup, Bompart camp, Marseille (Bouches-du-Rhône).
 France, 1942.
-Memorial of the Shoah/Julia Pirotte coll.
+Memorial of the Shoah/Julia Pirotte Collection.

 In the center: Marseille Uprising.
 Marseille, France, August 21, 1944. © Julia Pirotte/ La contemporaine.
-Bibliotheque.
+Library.
 Archives.
-Museum of the contemporary worlds.
+Museum of contemporary worlds.

 On the right: Quartier du Vieux Fort.
 The French regular army has arrived.
 Marseille, France, August 21, 1944.
 Coll.
 The contemporary, Library, archives, museum of contemporary worlds.